 The hard drive – normally designated as the “C” drive – is the main form of information storage in a computer.
 The computer’s operating and system files are generally stored here, as are any saved files exclusive to the computer’s user.
 These drives can corrupt and eventually become unusable.
 There comes a time when a replacement might be the route to take.

-As long as the computer’s motherboard is not damaged, a new hard drive should fix the problem.
-Once the new one is installed, the question becomes, should the user save the old hard drive?
+As long as there’s no damage to the computer’s motherboard, a new hard drive should fix the problem.
+Once the user installs the new one, the question becomes, should they save the old hard drive?

 The hard drive is a rectangular-shaped piece of hardware that is installed internally in both laptops and desktops.
-All computers have at least one; however, additional drives may be installed internally or externally depending on the user’s storage needs.
+All computers have at least one.
+However, the user can install additional drives internally or externally depending on their storage needs.

 Once installed, it will need to be formatted for use.
 After formatting, the extra drive serves well to regularly back up the computer’s files.